Page-bottom layout change on the way. Details here.

 Thoughts that do often lie too deep for tears.

 Something terrible has happened, but a character finds him or herself unable to shed tears.
 (Or at least, says s/he can't).
 In the classic scenario, a bereaved hero will angst (or Wangst

 ) over their inability to cry for a dead loved one, lamenting that they must be a terrible person, dried up and dead inside, a monster!
 They never are; they're usually just suffering an undiagnosed Heroic BSOD

 , or are working up to an Unstoppable Rage

 and can't let themselves break down, or swore

 they wouldn't let their enemies see them cry and now have an emotional block about it.
-Occasionally they cried so much over one traumatic event in their life that they seem to have no tears left for anything else.
+Occasionally they cried so much over one traumatic event (or a series of them) in their life that they seem to have no tears left for anything else.